rritaz/starter-academic/content/authors/admin/_index.md

 - extensions of meta-analysis methods to small sample situations,
 - the formulation of effect sizes and effect-size estimators for randomized and quasi-experiments when adjusting for covariates, and
-- the development and application of statistical methods to support refugee populations.
+- the development and application of statistical methods related to refugee populations.

 To date, I have worked on a range of substantive areas, including